Scientific consensus: Position statements

+On occasion, medical organizations or scientific institutes issue position statements, consensus review articles or surveys intended to communicate the science from "inside" the expert source to the "outside" of the scientific community.
+In cases where there is little controversy regarding the subject under study, such as the human causes of climate change, establishing the consensus is straightforward.

-Popular or political debate on subjects that are controversial within the public sphere but not necessarily controversial within the scientific community may invoke scientific consensus: note such topics as evolution, climate change, the safety of genetically modified organisms, or the lack of a link between MMR vaccinations and autism.
+Popular or political debate on subjects that are controversial within the public sphere, but not necessarily controversial within the scientific community, may invoke scientific consensus; such topics include evolution, climate change, the safety of genetically modified organisms, or the lack of causality between MMR vaccinations and autism.

-Scientific consensus is related to (and sometimes used to mean) convergent evidence, that is, the concept that independent sources of evidence converge on a conclusion.
+Scientific consensus is related to (and sometimes used to mean) convergent evidence, meaning independent sources of evidence converge on a conclusion.

 Change of consensus over time

 There are many philosophical and historical theories as to how scientific consensus changes over time.
 Because the history of scientific change is extremely complicated, and because there is a tendency to project "winners" and "losers" onto the past in relation to the current scientific consensus, it is very difficult to come up with accurate and rigorous models for scientific change.
 This is made exceedingly difficult also in part because each of the various branches of science functions in somewhat different ways with different forms of evidence and experimental approaches.

 Most models of scientific change rely on new data produced by scientific experiment.
 Karl Popper proposed that since no amount of experiments could ever prove a scientific theory, but a single experiment could disprove one, science should be based on falsification.
 Whilst this forms a logical theory for science, it is in a sense "timeless" and does not necessarily reflect a view on how science should progress over time.

 Among the most influential challengers of this approach was Thomas Kuhn, who argued instead that experimental data always provide some data which cannot fit completely into a theory, and that falsification alone did not result in scientific change or an undermining of scientific consensus.
 He proposed that scientific consensus worked in the form of "paradigms", which were interconnected theories and underlying assumptions about the nature of the theory itself which connected various researchers in a given field.
 Kuhn argued that only after the accumulation of many "significant" anomalies would scientific consensus enter a period of "crisis".
 At this point, new theories would be sought out, and eventually one paradigm would triumph over the old one – a series of paradigm shifts rather than a linear progression towards truth.
 Kuhn's model also emphasized more clearly the social and personal aspects of theory change, demonstrating through historical examples that scientific consensus was never truly a matter of pure logic or pure facts.
 However, these periods of 'normal' and 'crisis' science are not mutually exclusive.
 Research shows that these are different modes of practice, more than different historical periods.